Understanding Architects’ Fees for Major Home Projects

 Difficulties around fees rarely come down to numbers alone.

 They tend to arise when assumptions replace clear discussion.
 When agreements are not properly read or revisited.
-When a project shifts direction without pausing to consider how the work is structured.
+Or when a project shifts direction without pausing to consider how the work is structured.

 Equally, architects who underprice work simply to secure a commission can struggle to remain fully engaged over a long project, particularly when unexpected complexity appears.